Surviving in VUCA times: Bank on Learning and Agility!

 Wait!
 What has agile got to do with learning & development from the business perspective?
 Well, agile has spread well beyond its original roots in information technology and the IT-based project management.

-For just like the software development life cycle, learning & development industry to require the virtue of agility to keep pace with the frequent paradigm shifts in the new age.
+For just like the software development life cycle, learning & development industry too requires the virtue of agility to keep pace with the frequent paradigm shifts taking place in the new age.
 Typically, agility brings the following values into learning:

 Learning agility offers more adaptability in today’s world of rapid changes.
 Planning is not something that’s done only once at the beginning.
 It’s an ever-evolving process.